 Article 7: Elections

-7.1 The annual election of officers shall take place during the month of April.
+7.1 The annual election of officers shall take place during the spring.

 7.3 The new Officers shall assume their duties immediately at the end of the Annual Conference (usually in June) following their election.